 Marco P. Apolinario

-Broadly, I work on hardware/software co-design for neuromorphic and edge AI systems, developing methods that enable models to learn continuously and adapt on-device with minimal energy and memory cost.
-My recent work includes local learning rules for deep and spiking neural networks, continual learning frameworks, and low-rank adaptive compression techniques for efficient fine-tuning.
+My research lies at the intersection of neuromorphic computing, continual learning, and on-device intelligence, with a focus on hardware–algorithm co-design for brain-inspired and energy-efficient AI systems.
+I develop scalable, local, and hardware-efficient learning algorithms that enable models to learn continuously under strict energy and memory constraints.
+My work spans biologically inspired local learning rules for deep and spiking neural networks, continual learning frameworks, and low-rank compression techniques for efficient fine-tuning.